 Electronic payment processing costs consist principally of costs directly related to the processing of merchant sales volume, including interchange fees, VISA ® and MasterCard ® dues and assessments, bank processing fees and costs paid to third-party processing networks.
 Such costs are recognized at the time the merchant transactions are processed or when the services are performed.
 Two of the most significant components of electronic processing expenses include interchange and assessment costs, which are set by the credit card associations.
 Interchange costs are passed on to the entity issuing the credit card used in the transaction and assessment costs are retained by the credit card associations.
-Interchange and assessment fees are billed primarily as a percent of dollar volume processed and, to a lesser extent, as a per transaction fee.
-In addition to costs directly related to the processing of merchant sales volume, electronic payment processing costs also include residual expenses.
-Residual expenses represent fees paid to third-party sales referral sources.
+Interchange and assessment fees are billed primarily as a percent of dollar volume processed or, to a lesser extent, as a per transaction fee.
+In addition to costs directly related to the processing of merchant sales volume, electronic payment processing costs also include residual expenses, which represent fees paid to third-party sales referral sources.
 Residual expenses are paid under various formulae as contracted.
 These are generally linked to revenues derived from merchants successfully referred to the Company and that begin using the Company for merchant processing services.
-Such residual expenses are recognized in the Company's condensed consolidated statements of income.